A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: Challenges and Future Directions

-Striking the right balance between generalization and overfitting in synthetic data generation remains a major issue.
+\textbf{Generalization vs. Overfitting:} Striking the right balance between generalization and overfitting in synthetic data generation remains a major issue.
 Overfitting to the real traffic can lead to privacy risks, while excessive generalization may result in synthetic data that fails to capture the essential characteristics of the network traffic, reducing its utility.